10 Words That Improve Email Subject Line Open Rates

 What about punctuation?

-That doesn’t give you licence to go overboard with the enthusiasm though, several exclamation marks in a row look unprofessional, and will likely have the opposite effect!!!
+That is not a licence to go wild.
+Multiple exclamation marks in a row look unprofessional and will likely hurt more than they help.